gristlabs/grist-help/help/creating-doc.md

 ![examples-link](images/examples-link.png)

-For each example, there is a corresponding How-To Tutorial in this documentation, which describes how to use it or how to build such a document from scratch.
+For each example, there is a corresponding How-To Tutorial in the Grist Help Center, which describes how to use it or how to build such a document from scratch.

 You can open any of the examples in view-only mode, or click "Make own copy"